 As we broke down what had happened over 15 years, we drew a timeline of what she had endured.
 Once Clare began to see it and understand it, she could begin to accept it.
 Once she accepted it, she could begin to let it go.
 It didn’t need to define her today.

-We began to look at who she was, and who she wanted to be.
+We also looked at who she was, and who she wanted to be.
 She was a people pleaser, but she didn’t want to be that anymore.
 She wanted to learn to trust herself again.

 Claire began to develop and practice ways of listening toherself and making her own choices in relationships, which led to a growing confidence in herself.